cloudflare/templates/examples/edge-cache-html/README.md

 ## How it works

+* The worker processes all requests that come through it, adding an "x-HTML-Edge-Cache' header to the requests so that the origin will know that the edge-cache is enabled (and optionally what features it supports).
+* If the origin responds with an "x-HTML-Edge-Cache" response header then the commands from the header are processed and the response is passed through unmodified to the user.
+  * A ```purgeall``` command causes the cache to be cleared and is sent by the origin in response to changes to the content.
+  * A ```cache``` command causes the page to be cached and future requests for the page will be served from the cache directly from the edge.
+  * A ```bypass-cookies``` command can be combined with a cache command to specify cookie prefixes that should bypass the cache.
+This is mostly used to detect logged-in users which may get a different experience.

+The worker cache is a local cache specific to each edge location but purge commands need to be able to purge the cache globally.
+The worker script handles cache purges in one of two ways:

+1. (preferred) Using a cache version number that is stored in KV.
+    * When requests come in, the current cache version is appended to the request URLs to generate versioned URLs for checking the cache (and for storing content in the cache).
+    * When a purge command arrives, the cache version number is incremented in KV which causes the resource URLs to change.
+    * Old cached content will be aged out of the cache naturally as it will no longer be accessed.
+1. Using the Cloudflare API to purge the global cache for the zone.
+This clears the worker caches but also the regular cache for the zone including all of the images and scripts.

+The worker cache respects the caching headers for any responses that are passed to the cache so we need to modify the responses to make them cacheable.
+When the HTML is stored in the cache the original cache headers are copied to new headers and replaced with headers that allow the page to be cached for a year.
+When the response is pulled out of cache the original headers are restored.

+For the bypass-cookies support, when a response is retrieved from cache it is checked to see if it has a bypass-cookies command in the x-HTML_Edge-Cache response headers.
+If it does then the cookie prefixes are compared to any cookies on the request and if there is a match the cached response is discarded and the request is passed through to the origin (bypassing the cache).
+In theory this allows for different cookies and settings to be specified for different responses (though in practice it is pretty unlikely).

 ## Installation

 Edge caching support requires a Cloudflare Worker script that runs on the edge as well as a content management system (like WordPress) that supports integrating with the worker.
 A plugin for WordPress support is available as part of this sample [here](WordPress%20Plugin/).